Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for acyclic Petri nets

 \section{The cut-off problem for acyclic Petri nets}

-We show that the cut-off problem for acyclic Petri nets can be solved in polynomial time.
+As a warm-up to the cut-off problem, we first show that the cut-off problem for \emph{acyclic Petri nets} can be solved in polynomial time.
 The reason for considering this special case first is that it illustrates one of the main ideas of the general case in a very pure form.

 Let us fix a Petri net system $(\net,M,M')$ for the rest of this section, where $\net = (P,T,Pre,Post)$ is acyclic and $\incidence$ is its incidence matrix.
-It is well-known that in acyclic Petri nets the reachability relation is characterized by the marking equation (see e.g. \cite{Murata89}):
+It is well-known that in acyclic Petri nets the reachability relation is characterized by the marking equation.